-And while there are many delicious healthy granola products available for purchase, nothing beats homemade.
+There are many delicious healthy granola products available for purchase, but I happen to love homemade.
 I know that not everyone has time to make granola, but I promise, it really doesn’t take alot of effort and the taste is so worth it.

 Put the oven racks in the middle and bottom shelves of the oven.
 Preheat to 300°F. Line 2 baking sheets with parchment paper and set aside.

 Whisk the melted coconut oil with the maple syrup and salt in a large bowl.
 Stir in the quinoa, buckwheat and spelt flakes, the nuts and the flax and chia seeds.
-Make sure the mixture is coated well, if very wet, add a bit more flakes.
+You don’t have to use all the different flakes, mix and match your preferences.
+Make sure the mixture is coated well and if you find that it’s very wet, add a bit more flakes.
 Spread on the 2 baking sheets in a single layer.

 Place one baking sheet on the middle rack, the other on the bottom and bake for 30 minutes until golden.
 Switch the baking sheets halfway and stir the granola.